 The Kathi Sommers Scholarships are awarded annually at the MJHC awards night to house league players.
 This scholarship was created in memory of Kathi Sommers a supporter and volunteer in our hockey pro-gram.
 The funding of this scholarship is provided by the selling of MJHC programs at MJHC sponsored tournaments.
 The scholarships are provided for hockey camps in the Marquette area only.
 The scholarship applicants must fill out and mail the application by April 1st to the address provided.
 The application forms are available in the MJHC office and/or on the web site www.mqthockey.org.

 MJHC maintains a web site at the following address www.mqthockey.org.
 Information is updated on a regular basis.

-You will also find locker room assignments on the bulletin boards before each practice and game.
-It is an excellent place to check for information and any late breaking schedule changes.
+You will find locker room assignments on the bulletin boards before each practice and game.
 Locker rooms at the Berry Events Center will not be assigned.
 Please keep your team confined to one locker room at the Berry Events Center.

 The Board of Directors would like to thank all those who have participated in the past and for those who will participate in the future.
 Remember, a kid on ice is seldom in hot water!